Passing lane: Climbing lane

 A sign directing slower traffic to remain in the right-hand lane.

 In hilly terrain, some highways have an additional "climbing lane" or "crawler lane" for the use of heavy or underpowered vehicles which climb hills more slowly than they traverse flat ground.
 For example, a highway with one travel lane in each direction would typically expand to two lanes for traffic proceeding uphill, retaining one lane for downhill traffic.

 Australian use

 In Australia, most intercity highways are constructed with only one lane in each direction.
 Head-on collisions are a risk, particularly with fatigued drivers.
-Overtaking lanes are an additional lane in one direction for a short distance (one or two kilometres) (1/2 Miles) to assist faster traffic to safely overtake slower traffic.
+Overtaking lanes are an additional lane in one direction for a short distance (1 to 2 km) to assist faster traffic to safely overtake slower traffic.
 Road markings are often painted so that the additional lane appears in the centre of the road (guiding traffic to the left), and traffic needs to deliberately change lanes to overtake.
 At the end, the markings are the other way, so that the left lane must yield and merge into the overtaking lane.
-Large signs alert drivers that they are approaching an overtaking lane, often at 5 km (3 Miles) and 1 km (0.62 Mi) distances before the lane starts.
+Large signs alert drivers that they are approaching an overtaking lane, often at 5 km and 1 km distances before the lane starts.